AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Experiments

 Fig.~\ref{main_perform} reports the quantitative comparison results on BSDS500 and NYUv2 test sets.
-As indicated in Fig.~\ref{main_perform}, our AINet attains the best ASA score and BR-BP on both datasets.
-With the help of deep convolution networks, the methods, SEAL, SCN, SSN, and AINet could achieve superior or comparable performance against the traditional superpixel algorithms, and our AINet is the best model among them.
+As indicated in Fig.~\ref{main_perform}, our AINet+ attains the best ASA score and BR-BP on both datasets.
+With the help of deep convolution networks, the methods, SEAL, SCN, SSN, AINet and AINet+ could achieve superior or comparable performance against the traditional superpixel algorithms, and our AINet and AINet+ are the top 2 models among them.
 From Fig.~\ref{main_perform} (a)-(b), the AINet could surpass the traditional methods by a large margin on BSDS500 dataset.
 By harvesting the pixel-sueprpixel level context and highlighting the boundaries, AINet could also outperform the deep methods SEAL, SCN and SSN.
-Fig.~\ref{main_perform} (c)-(d) shows the performance when adapting to the NYUv2 test set, we can observe that the AINet also shows better generality.
-Although the BR-BP is comparable with the SCN and SSN, our ASA score is more outstanding than all of the competitive methods.
+The hierarchical AI module further boosts the performance, our AINet+ achieves the most outstanding performance.
+Fig.~\ref{main_perform} (c)-(d) shows the performance when adapting to the NYUv2 test set, we can observe that the AINet and AINet+ also shows better generality.
+Although the BR-BP is comparable with the SCN and SSN, ASA scores of AINet and AINet+ are more outstanding than all of the competitive methods.

+To further evaluate our method, we also conduct experiments on two widely-used medical benchmarks, \ie, ISIC-2017~\cite{ISIC2017} and ACDC~\cite{ACDC}, Fig.~\ref{main_perform_medical} exhibits the performance comparison on these two benchmarks.
+From Fig.~\ref{main_perform_medical}, we can see that the superiority of our AINet and AINet+ are clearer, both AINet and AINet+ could surpass all competing methods by a large margin on both the BR-BP and ASA score.
+Comparing to AINet, our AINet+ could attain better results.

-Fig.~\ref{main_visual} shows the qualitative results of four state-of-the-art methods on dataset BSDS500 and NYUv2, comparing to the competing methods, the boundaries of our results are more accurate and clearer, which intuitively shows the superiority of our method.
+Fig.~\ref{main_visual} and Fig.~\ref{main_visual_medical} subsequently show the qualitative results of four state-of-the-art methods on dataset BSDS500, NYUv2, ISIC-2017 and ACDC, comparing to the competitive methods, the boundaries of our results are more accurate and clearer, which intuitively shows the superiority of our method.